chrissound/GitChapter/README.md

 ### TLDR

-Write excellent programming tutorials / blog post, automate copying / pasting, automate screenshots.
+Write excellent programming tutorials / technical articles / blog posts, automate copying / pasting of commands and output, and automate taking screenshots (or anything really - as long as it can be triggered by a shell command).

 ## Project structure

-A chapter file can reference one or more consecutive commits.
+A chapter file can reference one or more consecutive commits, they also need to be 0 indexed.

 ```
-Chapter1.md / commit1
+0_Chapter.md / commit1
              / commit2
              / commit3
-Chapter2.md / commit4
+1_Chapter.md / commit4
              / commit5
-Chapter3.md / commit6
+2_Chapter.md / commit6
              / commit7
 ```

-To modify a previuos chapter / fix a source code error, you would : git rebase, change the code, recompile and render - and that's it!

 ## How to modify a previous commit / chapter
 #### Step 1 - checkout the commit you want to modify: